wonjun27/multiplayer-shooter/README.txt

 Future To-Dos
 ==============================
 - Vertically scrolling terrain
-- Obstacles on the terain
+- Obstacles on the terrain
 - More Weapons
 - More Enemies
 - Collectibles
 - Power Boosts
 - Support on Ipad Mini (iOS/Safari)
-- Networking driven by the server
+- Move the enemy state to the server